-Unit of service: The activity which describes the type of service Sourcewise is contracted for; all OAA programs funded programs must provide a required number of units for the program area.
+Unit of service: The activity which describes the type of service to be contracted for; all SOURCEWISE funded programs must provide a required number of units for the program area.

 Unduplicated Persons Count: Unique count of clients who receive services between July 1, 2020 - June 30, 2021.
+Agency's submitting proposals are required to include an unduplicated person count to provide services.
 Reporting requirements are described and nonnegotiable for registered and nonregistered Older American Act funded services.